Image copyright: Disney

 Q. I have very specific color ideas for our wedding decor.
 How can I convey this to Disney Floral?

 A. Your best bet is to bring sample swatches of your colors that you can actually give to your planner.
 I actually used paint chips!
-It was fun to play with colors at the hardware store and when I found the colors I loved, I grabbed a couple extras for my planning session.
-Other options are Pantone chiplettes or ribbons.
+It was fun to play with colors at the hardware store and when I found the colors I loved, I grabbed a couple extras for my planning session to give to my Disney Floral rep.

 Q. When can I expect to receive our first BEO after the planning session?